Jvanshika11/Opinion-Sentiment-Analysis/README.md

 You can run the code using this command: python tester.py --n_runs 5

-### You can use gpu with specifying gpu-id using the --gpu flag. for example:
+### You can use gpu with specifying gpu-id using the --gpu flag.
+For example:
 python tester.py --n_runs 5 --gpu 0

 ## Overview: